Privacy Policy | Imprint | Prinect Know How | Prinect Release Notes Logo HEIDELBERG

 Job

-The color is defined in the job parameters (in the "Colors" section) and was added to the job in this way.
+The color is defined in the job Properties (in the "Colors" section) and was added to the job in this way.

 Destination